 Livestream cameras and smart cameras that record different areas of your home are very popular now that they have become more accessible.
 These give homeowners peace of mind if they need to leave their home for a few days by allowing them to make sure everything is safe and sound at home.
 These cameras can also help ensure that your pets are safe while you’re away, and they can alert you if anything at all goes wrong while you’re out of the house.

-Along with green energy installations, several smart home appliances can help reduce the energy used by your home.
-In the next five years, smart thermostats are expected to be one of the most commonly used home devices, as they can create energy-saving schedules that reduce energy consumption of heating and cooling by up to 30 percent.
+Along with green energy installations, several smart home devices can help reduce the energy used by your home.
+For example, smart thermostats are expected to be one of the most commonly used home devices.
+They can create energy-saving schedules that reduce heating and cooling energy by up to 30 per cent.
 This can provide a big relief for people that are concerned with the amount of money they’re spending on their heating and cooling bills.

-Smart home devices are still relatively new, which means some types of appliances are not yet financially accessible to many people.
-Although the market is expanding, which is causing prices to drop, many systems and appliances are still very expensive.
+Smart home devices are still relatively new, which means some options are not yet financially accessible to many people.
+Although the market is expanding, causing prices to drop, many systems and appliances are still costly.
 Some smart home devices can cost a few hundred (and sometimes thousands of) dollars, and when making a complete smart home renovation, the overall cost could take a toll on your bank account.

-Due to the high startup costs of smart appliances, it can be a good idea to invest in homeowner warranties, which will protect your devices if they ever break down and need to be fixed or replaced.
+Due to smart devices’ high startup costs, it can be a good idea to invest in homeowner warranties, which will protect your devices if they ever break down and need to be fixed or replaced.
 Wear and tear is a pretty standard and normal occurrence in any appliance, and protecting your investment with insurance can save you money in the long run.